KD2D/Chat-for-Meta-Llama-Inst/README.md

 Works well on RTX 2060 Super (8GB VRAM)

-⚠ This repository currently does not include a file specifying library compatibility
+⚠ This repository currently does not include a file specifying library compatibility (soon)

 ⚠ CUDA Version: 12.6